fluxrider/playlist_shuffle/README.md

 The algorithms described in this paper are nothing to brag about, but the media players I've tried put little thoughts when implementing their loop/shuffle feature.
 Simply preventing that a song be heard twice in a row, but not preventing much more than that feels cheap.

-Though I'm proposing the **Disjoint Shuffle** algorithm, I'd be happy if at least the **Two Shuffles** algorithm would be used more pervasively.
+Though I'm proposing the **Two Disjoint Shuffles** algorithm, I'd be happy if at least the **Two Shuffles** algorithm would be used more pervasively.
 The **Overlap** algorithm is much easier to implement than the disjoint one, and players like iTunes pre-shuffle the sequence to show it to you, so that algorithm would be fine in those case too.

 # GitHub